Notes on Gravitational Physics: White dwarfs and neutron stars

-Thus the collapse of an ordinary star (really a white-dwarf-like stellar core of iron) to a neutron star produces total energy equal to that observed in supernovae (most of the energy carried off by neutrinos).
+Thus the collapse of an ordinary star (really a white-dwarf-like stellar core of iron) to a neutron star produces total energy equal to that observed in supernovae.
+Most of that is carried off by neutrinos.

 Iron cores collapse to neutron stars instead of simply fusing to make heavier elements because iron is the stablest element - the element with the greatest binding energy per nucleon.
 White dwarfs, on the other hand, are the endpoints of evolution of stars too light to have formed iron.
 If they accrete enough matter from a companion to reach their upper mass limit (or if two degenerate stellar cores of elements lighter than iron merge) their initial collapse can lead to explosive nucleosynthesis, carbon fusion, well before neutron-star density is reached.
-As a result, much less energy is emitted: The total energy is about $10^{51}$ erg.
+As a result, much less energy is emitted: The total emitted energy is about $10^{51}$ erg $<10^{-2} M_\odot$.
 Instead of collapsing to a neutron star, the star blows itself apart, and the event is identified with a type Ia supernova.
-Heavier C-O and O-Ne dwarfs, however, may again collapse to neutron stars (see, e.g., \href{https://articles.adsabs.harvard.edu/pdf/1991ApJ...367L..19N}{Nomoto and Kondo 1991} and citations to this paper for studies of initial conditions leading to accretion-induced collapse). \\
+Heavier C-O and O-Ne-Mg dwarfs, however, may again collapse to neutron stars (see, e.g., \href{https://articles.adsabs.harvard.edu/pdf/1991ApJ...367L..19N}{Nomoto and Kondo 1991} and citations to this paper for studies of initial conditions leading to accretion-induced collapse). \\